sudo-tee/changesets.nvim/README.md

 ## ⚙️ Configuration

-The following options can be set when calling setup:
+The following options can be set when calling setup or in your opts table:

 ```lua
 require('changesets').setup({